 When shopping for sheets, most people choose “high thread count” because they believe that they are the best ones.
 But is this a fact or not?
 The truth is, it’s just part of the whole picture.

 For instance, if you want to purchase a new car, you should not base your decision on the car’s gas mileage alone.
 You should also assess the make, model and year.
-This goes the same with buying sheets.
-Most consumers choose sheets that have the highest thread count but they do not consider the quality of the cotton, the size of the thread or the ply of the thread, whether it is single, double or triple-ply.
+It is the same with buying sheets.
+Most consumers choose sheets that have the highest thread count, but they do not consider the quality of the cotton, the size of the thread or the ply of the thread, whether it is single, double or triple-ply.

 Most consumers are unaware that some manufacturers sell cheap sheets, increasing the thread count to make it look like they are selling quality sheets.

 Thread count is the number of threads in one square inch.
 This includes the vertical as well as the horizontal weave of the fabric.